 Online versus traditional education.
 Which is best?
 I have seen many debates over this.
 However, the truth might just surprise you.

 First, let’s examine the word “education.”
 Education is really just an enlightening experience through the process of receiving or giving systematic instruction on a given subject (Education, 2020).
-It boils down to the transfer of information from someone willing to teach to someone willing to learn.
+It boils down to transferring information from someone willing to teach to someone willing to learn.
 This transfer can happen in many different ways.
 In fact, you’re doing it right now.

 Much like books, newspapers, and hand-written letters, distance education is not new at all.
-In fact, the University of Chicago provided the first significant correspondence course back in the late 1800s (AECT, 2001).
-Since that time, utilizing technologies such as radio and television in an education setting, while unique, was not unheard of.
-Furthermore, as such technologies became more accepted, their use became more common.
+In fact, the University of Chicago provided the first significant correspondence course in the late 1800s (AECT, 2001).
+Since then, utilizing technologies such as radio and television in an educational setting, while unique, was not unheard of.
+Furthermore, as such technologies became more accepted, they became more common.
 Today, the internet is merely another step on the educational outreach ladder.

 What I find curious is that distance education was frowned upon and struggled to find acceptance among many in academia for many years (AECT, 2001).
 Thankfully, while books and on-campus learning were once prized, things began to change when technology improved.
 Today, the internet has made distance education much more accessible… and superior in many ways.